 Assault on a police officer, or APO, is a criminal offense that can be charged as either a misdemeanor or felony, depending on the severity of the offense.
 DC assault on a police officer charges are prosecuted aggressively in the District of Columbia.
-The definition of assault on a police officer is so broad that, often, people are accused of APO even if they showed no violent physical aggression against the law enforcement officer.
+The definition of assault on a police officer is so broad that often people are accused of APO even if they showed no physical aggression against the law enforcement officer.
 According to the Code of the District of Columbia, misdemeanor assault on a police officer can include actions ranging anywhere from “opposing” to “assaulting” a law enforcement official.
 The offense is considered a felony crime if the person performs any of the actions included in the misdemeanor charge and also causes significant bodily injury to the law enforcement officer.
 To help defend yourself against the criminal charge, it would be helpful to contact a skilled Washington, DC assault on a police officer lawyer who can protect your best interests.
 There is a more detailed look at the laws surrounding DC APO here.

 When hearing the word “assault,” many people think of physical aggression and violence against another person.
 However, when it comes to assault on a police officer (APO) charges, the definition is much broader.
 In fact, many actions most people would deem as merely “resisting arrest” are covered under DC law’s definition of assault on a police officer.
-The DC Criminal Code, under § 22-405, defines APO as:
+Section 22-405 of the Code of the District of Columbia defines APO as:

 Whoever without justifiable and excusable cause, assaults, resists, opposes, impedes, intimidates, or interferes with a law enforcement officer on account of, or while that law enforcement officer is engaged in the performance of his or her official duties shall be guilty of a misdemeanor and, upon conviction, shall be imprisoned not more than 180 days or fined not more than $1,000, or both.

-- The alleged victim was a DC law enforcement officer (including Metropolitan Police Department, Park Police, Capitol Police, DC fire department officers or members, DC corrections officers and employees)
+- The alleged victim was a DC law enforcement officer (including Metropolitan Police Department, Park Police, Capitol Police, DC fire department officers or members, DC corrections officers and employees).

-- The defendant assaulted, resisted, opposed, impeded, intimidated, or interfered with the officer engaged in the performance of his or her duties
+- The defendant assaulted, resisted, opposed, impeded, intimidated, or interfered with the officer engaged in the performance of his or her duties.

-- The defendant’s actions were voluntary and willful
+- The defendant’s actions were voluntary and willful.

-- The defendant knew or had reason to believe that the alleged victim was a law enforcement officer
+- The defendant knew or had reason to believe that the alleged victim was a law enforcement officer.

 When You Need an Assault on a Police Officer Lawyer in DC